 Bit 9 is set when the data terminates a Read or Write operation, when a tape unit senses the end of a record during a Read operation, or upon completion of an operating function.
+Following End of Operation status after a Write operation, a non-operating function or Connect will not be accepted until a time of .4 or 1.8 (150 or 75 IPS) milliseconds has elapsed.
 It remains up until a new Read/Write operation, operating function, or clearing operation is initiated.
+It will always be present if a Not Busy status is indicated.

-^{}Reverse Read is possible with 604 and 607 Tape Units only.
+Reverse Read is possible with 604 and 607 Tape Units only.